-Now, help has arrived in Diary of a Tired Black Man, a fascinating half-documentary-half melodrama which marks the directorial debut of Tim Alexander.
-You may remember how he generated a phenomenal air of anticipation about this controversial picture merely by posting a trailer on the internet.
+Diary of a Tired Black Man is the directorial debut of Tim Alexander.
+He generated breathless anticipation ahead of this controversial picture’s release by publishing a three-minute trailer on the internet.

-So, essentially half of what we see onscreen is an intriguing documentary of everyday folks from all walks of life, both male and female, weighing-in on the battle-of-the-sexes.
+So, essentially half of what we see onscreen is a documentary of everyday folks from all walks of life, men and women, weighing-in on the battle-of-the-sexes.
 And these remarks, ranging from the profane to the profound and from the silly to the sobering, prove to be every bit as telling as the fictional front story.

-To Tim Alexander’s credit, he does also include conversations with some African-American females who don’t absolutely go berserk when questioned about the behavior of brothers, like the one who forcefully makes the case that, “Not every black woman walking the face of this Earth is angry.
+To Tim Alexander’s credit, he shows multiple points of view, including conversations with some African-American women who don’t freak out when asked about the behavior of black men.
+One woman forcefully makes the case that, “Not every black woman walking the face of this Earth is angry.
 There are plenty of sweet, sugary, syrupy sisters that I know that brothers don’t want.”